 Radical Innovation welcomes big ideas for the guest experience—from inside and outside of hospitality, from any country, and from professionals and students alike.

-Each year, we put out a call for entries.
 Our criteria?
 Show us what the hotel environment can be.
 Wow us with creativity and feasibility.
-Finalists are selected by a jury and flown to New York City to compete on the Radical Innovation stage.
-There, finalists present to an audience of hotel developers, owners, executives and designers who vote for the grand prize winner.
+Finalists are selected by a jury and flown to New York City to compete on the Radical Innovation stage, held at the New Museum on October 3, 2018.
+RSVP here.